Valentine Browne, OFM: Biography

 A member of one of the Tribes of Galway, Browne was a son or brother of Sir Dominick Browne (c.
 1585 – c.
 1656), whose first cousin, Andrew Browne fitz Oliver, was the father of Mary Bonaventure Browne (before 1610 – after 1670).
 He appears to have been the nephew of Martin Browne, whose townhouse doorway, the Browne doorway, now stands in Eyre Square.

-Browne was a graduate of the Franciscan house at Louvain, having studied at home in Galway and Ireland, and at the Irish College at Douai by 1617.
+Browne was a graduate of the Franciscan house, St Anthony's College at Louvain, having studied at home in Galway and Ireland, and at the Irish College, Douai by 1617.
 In Louvain, he became a lecturer in theology and in this capacity returned to Galway to teach novices.
 He served as minister provincial for Ireland from 1629 to 1633.
 Afterwards, he was guardian of Galway till as late as 1639, and in 1642 welcomed the Poor Clares order of the Franciscans to the town.

 In 1648 he was suspended from public ministry for opposing the papal nuncio, who had excommunicated supporters of the truce between the Irish Confederates and Lord Inchiquin.
 He died at Claregalway in 1672.